Pakistan Records 566 Cases of COVID-19

 Khyber-Pakhtunkhwa

-The provincial government on Saturday reported 1 new death, raising toll to 1,259.
-In the past 24 hours, its recoveries rose by 34 to 35,893 while its confirmed cases have increased by 63 to 37,588.
-The province conducted 4,319 tests on Friday and currently has 436 active cases of coronavirus.
+The provincial government on Monday reported no new deaths, sustaining toll at 1,259.
+In the past 24 hours, its recoveries rose by 20 to 35,951 while its confirmed cases have increased by 84 to 37,701.
+The province conducted 3,726 tests on Sunday and currently has 491 active cases of coronavirus.

 Balochistan